the-technat/technat.dev/README.md

 As a computer scientist you tend to solve IT problems with custom solutions.
 Some might programm their own app, others might search for an app and host it themself.
 So do I. I got the following services that are hosted at some provider, sometimes maintained by me and sometimes as a Service:

 - cloud.technat.ch: My personal Nextcloud (contains a lot of storage as well)
-- office.technat.ch: Onlyoffice Documentserver used within the Nextcloud
+- office.technat.ch: documentserver used within the Nextcloud
 - vpn.technat.ch: A VPN service to securly browse the web from abroad
 - flasche.alleaffengaffen.ch: The minecraft server of my colleagues (I'm not a gamer but I can host servers)
 - foto.js-buchsi.ch: [Lychee](https://lycheeorg.github.io/) based photo gallery